-A verbal or a written complaint from aggrieved person will be received by the Project Manager or a person assigned in the project as the Grievance Officer (GO) and recorded in a grievance log (electronically if possible).
-Grievances can be lodged at any time, either directly to the Contractor, Sub-county/District Office or via the grievance committee member.
+A verbal, a written, or telephone complaint from aggrieved person will be received by the Project Manager or a person assigned in the project as the Grievance Officer (GO) and recorded in a grievance log (electronically if possible).
+Grievances can be anonymous and lodged at any time, either directly to the Contractor, Sub-county/District Office or via the grievance committee member.